 Here’s another area that Ring wins with superior recording quality.

-Blink XT2 records 1080p video and a 110-degree field of view.
+Blink Outdoor records 1080p video and a 110-degree field of view.
 Nighttime recording is OK, but could be improved.
-The audio recording is somewhat better on Blink, but there is a lag.
+The audio recording is somewhat better on Blink, but there’s a lag.

 Ring has the same 1080p recording and 110-degree field of view, but the video’s definition is better.
 You’ll definitely notice this when zooming in on details.
 The night vision isn’t great here either, but it’s better than Blink.
 The audio is recorded when the camera is triggered, but the sound is delayed by several seconds.
 The quality isn’t great, but it is better than Blink.
 However, if you want good recording quality, then you want Arlo Pro 2 or Eufy cameras.
 They are fantastic cameras that are ideal for DIY security.

 Neither Blink or Ring are ideal, but they are basic cameras for recording video clips when motion is detected.
-While Ring is better in terms of recording quality, hardware, and software, you shouldn’t have to pay a yearly subscription for subpar services.
-Blink wins because you only have to pay for the camera and that’s it.
-Again, neither is fantastic, but I would go with Blink between these two.
+While Ring is better in terms of recording quality, hardware, and software, it’s nice the you can record locally for free once the Sync Module 2 is released.